checksss/gasper-bot/README.md

 >
 >You should have received a copy of the GNU Affero General Public License
 >along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+##First of all:
+Rename `src/template_config.ts` to `config.ts` and add your secret values then.
+Be careful who you add as bot owner as they have access to commands like `eval` and could reveal your token with it.

+##Hardcoded stuff:
+I hardcoded the channel IDs for the `suggetion` and the `bugreport` command.
+Also the default URLs, if there's no other URL provided by the user.
+You'll find both files in `src/commands/util`.